-A two-year course leading to a Graduate Diploma is also offered to graduates in engineering and related sciences.
-Details of this course can be found in Section III of the University Calendar.
+Two-year courses leading to the degree of Master of Technology and a graduate diploma are also offered to graduates in engineering and related sciences.
+Details of these courses can be found in Section III of the University Calendar.

 The work of the Industrial Engineer